-When children who are 10 years old through 16 years old are accused of a crime, the cases are prosecuted in juvenile court located at the Scott D. Moore Juvenile Justice Center in Fort Worth, TX.
+When children who are 10 years old through 16 years old are accused of a crime, the cases are prosecuted in a juvenile court located at the Scott D. Moore Juvenile Justice Center in Fort Worth, TX.
 Charges against juveniles can include serious felony offenses, as well as all Class A and B misdemeanors.

 Children accused of a crime have the right to remain silent and the right to have an attorney represent them at every stage of the case.
 Never let your child speak to a law enforcement officer or detective about a criminal accusation until after you have retained an attorney experienced in criminal defense in the juvenile courts in Fort Worth and Tarrant County, TX.

-Most juvenile charges are proven by the confession, so by preventing your child from making a statement, your child might have a much easier time getting the case resolved under more favorable terms or avoiding a prosecution altogether.
+Most juvenile charges are proven by the confession, so by preventing your child from making a statement, your child might have a much easier time getting the case resolved under more favorable terms or avoiding prosecution altogether.

 If your child is being investigated for a criminal offense in Fort Worth or the surrounding areas in Tarrant County, TX, then contact an experienced criminal defense attorney.
-Our attorneys are experienced fighting cases in juvenile court.
+Our attorneys are experienced in fighting cases in juvenile court.
 We work hard to help our clients understand the charges pending against them and the best way to resolve the case.

 Other accusations in juvenile court involve serious misbehavior such as: